RNH-Ts/hr-attrition-analysis/README.md

 - Attrition rates are visibly higher among employees who:
   - Work overtime
   - Are younger or at earlier career stages
-  - Belong to certain job roles and departments
+  - Belong to certain job roles (Sales) and not the department with the most overall employees (Research & Development).
 - Lower job satisfaction is associated with higher observed attrition
 - Linear correlation analysis does not reveal strong relationships with attrition, suggesting that:
   - Key effects are likely non-linear